 In January 2016, to protect its long-established brand rights in the United States, the Company filed a lawsuit against Merck KGaA, Darmstadt, Germany (KGaA), operating as the EMD Group in the United States, alleging it improperly uses the name "Merck" in the United States.
 KGaA has filed suit against the Company in France, the United Kingdom (UK), Germany, Switzerland, Mexico, and India alleging breach of the parties' co-existence agreement, unfair competition and/or trademark infringement.
 In December 2015, the Paris Court of First Instance issued a judgment finding that certain activities by the Company directed towards France did not constitute trademark infringement and unfair competition while other activities were found to infringe.
-The Company and KGaA have both appealed the decision, and the appeal is scheduled to be heard in May 2017.
+The Company and KGaA appealed the decision, and the appeal was heard in May 2017.
+In June 2017, the French appeals court held that certain of the activities by the Company directed to France constituted unfair competition or trademark infringement.
 In January 2016, the UK High Court issued a judgment finding that the Company had breached the co-existence agreement and infringed KGaA's trademark rights as a result of certain activities directed towards the UK based on use of the word MERCK on promotional and information activity.
 As noted in the UK decision, this finding was not based on the Company's use of the sign MERCK in connection with the sale of products or any material pharmaceutical business transacted in the UK.
-The Company and KGaA have both appealed this decision, and the appeal is scheduled to be heard in June 2017.
+The Company and KGaA have both appealed this decision, and the appeal was heard in June 2017.
+The Company is currently awaiting the decision.